haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 ## Installation

-### System Requirements

-- JDK 17: First, please install the Java environment (JDK 17).
+0. **Install the Java environment (JDK 17):**
    If you have no preference, it's easy to download and install the "Latest LTS Release" from <https://adoptium.net/>.
 (Then you can install it with the default settings without changing anything during the installation process.)

-### Download and extract

 1. **Download the appropriate zip file for your system:**